-In this week’s edition, Robert and I talk about a “content marketing is dead” post, a big announcement about Kevin Spacey, and the Netflix big data model.
+In this week’s edition, Robert and I talk about a “content marketing is dead” post and the Netflix big data model.
 Robert raves about three amazing new story-based commercials, and I share my This Old Marketing example of the week: JELL-O.

 This week’s show

 Download this week’s PNR This Old Marketing podcast.

 - How Netflix reverse-engineered Hollywood: We go in-depth into Netflix’s big data content strategy and how it takes content classification to a whole new level (Contributing article: The Atlantic)